Icycleta Ice Cream Bike Attachment

 - One Icycleta Ice Cream Bike Attachment

-- One Slip-Proof V Belt in black
+- One Slip-Proof V Belt

 - One Ice Cream Immergood canister with clear lid